jostylr/silicon-dialectic/_posts/2025-07-06-inflation-inflation-inflation.md

 tags: money
 ---

-To the tune of , here comes a parody from the perspective of someone earning well, but watching their paycheck devalue as prices soar and investments become a game of survival.
+You nominally earn well, but watch your paycheck devalue as prices soar and investments become a game of survival.

 <!--more-->